92green/dataparcels/packages/dataparcels-docs/src/pages/ui-behaviour.md

 ## Debouncing changes

 Debouncing can be used to increase rendering performance for parcels that change value many times in rapid succession, such as text inputs.
-This feature is available through use of <Link to="/api/ParcelBoundary#debounce">ParcelBoundary</Link> or <Link to="/api/ParcelBoundaryHoc#debounce">ParcelBoundaryHoc</Link>.
+This feature is available through use of [ParcelBoundary](/api/ParcelBoundary#debounce) and [useParcelBuffer](/api/useParcelBuffer#debounce).

 Debouncing can be good for rendering performance because parcels outside the ParcelBoundary don't needlessly update every time a small change occurs (e.g. each time the user presses a key).